dotnet/docs/docs/csharp/tutorials/upgrade-to-nullable-references.md

 The sample application that you'll migrate is an RSS feed reader web app.
 It reads from a single RSS feed and displays summaries for the most recent articles.
 You can click on any of the articles to visit the site.
 The application is relatively new, but was written before nullable reference types were available.
 The design decisions for the application represented sound principles, but don't take advantage of this important language feature.

 The sample application includes a unit test library that validates the major functionality of the app.
 That project will make it easier to upgrade safely, if you change any of the implementation based on the warnings generated.
-You can download the starter code from our [samples GitHub repo](https://github.com/dotnet/samples/tree/master/csharp/tutorials/nullable-reference-migration/start).
+You can download the starter code from the [dotnet/samples](https://github.com/dotnet/samples/tree/master/csharp/tutorials/nullable-reference-migration/start) GitHub repository.

 Your goal migrating a project should be to leverage the new language features so that you clearly express your intent on the nullability of variables, and do so in such a way that the compiler doesn't generate warnings when you have the nullable annotation context and nullable warning context set to `enabled`.